-Dr. Smallwood has over 30 years experience as a practicing hospital pharmacist with
+Dr. Smallwood has more than 30 years experience as a practicing hospital pharmacist

 to PCOM School of Pharmacy from the School of Medicine at Emory University.
 He has

 published over 40 peer-reviewed articles, has made numerous national and international

 scientific presentations, is on the editorial board of Annals of Pharmacotherapy,